kennyrogers330/Emergency-Social-Network-ESN-/README.md

 ## Documentation

-After the backend application has started successfully, the API documentation is accessible on:
+After the backend application has started, the API documentation is accessible on:

 ```
 http://<IP>:3000/api-docs or http://localhost:3000/api-docs